steveshin31/Portfolio/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>Hi my name is Stephen and I am currently a second year MS student studying Biostatistics at Columbia Mailman School of Public Health.</p>
+<p>Hi my name is Kee-Young Shin, but you can call me Stephen!
+I am currently a second year MS student studying Biostatistics at Columbia Mailman School of Public Health.</p>

 <p>Born and raised in Seoul, South Korea, I moved to the U.S. with my sister and my mother in search of better education and opportunity at the age of 6.
 Growing up, I fell in love with the game of basketball and used it as a means to incorporate myself into the US culture and society.
 Basketball played a paramount role in creating my personal identity and establishing ever-lasting relationships, and to this day I am deeply passionate about the sport.</p>